Our Annual Meeting is an opportunity to:

 - catch up with old friends; etc.

-This year's meeting, scheduled for Wednesday, October 18, will feature a 50-minute talk by Professor Peter J. Mucha (visiting from UNC, Chapel Hill); a 25-minute talk by new Math department faculty member, Dr. Shiqian Ma; an opportunity for 5-minute lightning talks and announcements; and a reception.
+This year's meeting, scheduled for Wednesday, October 18, will feature a 50-minute talk by Professor Peter J. Mucha (visiting from UNC, Chapel Hill); a 25-minute talk by new Math department faculty member and new GGAM member, Dr. Shiqian Ma; an opportunity for 5-minute lightning talks and announcements; and a reception.

 4:10 pm (1147 MSB)